Picovoice/porcupine/demo/ios/README.md

 4) Run the demo with a simulator or connected iOS device

 Open up the demo and press start.
 The demo listens for the wake word "Porcupine".
 You may leave the application but the application must be running in the background to be able to continuously be detecting for the wake word.

-The demo uses Swift Package Manager to manage dependencies.
-The SPM will use `git clone --mirror` to clone the repository and result in a ~5GB download size.
-Please be patient with the downloading process.

 ## ForegroundApp Demo